bombledmonk/keymaster/README.md

 # Keymaster - A New Userscript for Digi-Key's Search

 Keymaster is an experimental userscript built to interact with Digi-Key's current search platform.
 The initial goal is was to take whitespace out of pages where it makes sense, but as the experiment progresses new features are being added.
-Checkout the [project on Github](url)
+Checkout the [project on Github](url) or the [Digi-Key forum](https://forum.digikey.com/t/keymaster-a-new-userscript-for-digi-keys-search/22114).

 ## Installation